mlflow/mlflow/docs/source/llm-eval/llm-eval.rst

             "predictions": [
                 "MLflow is an open-source platform that provides handy tools to manage Machine Learning workflow " "lifecycle in a simple way",
-                "Spark is a popular open-source distributed computing system designed for big data processing and analytics."
+                "Spark is a popular open-source distributed computing system designed for big data processing and analytics.", ],
-            ]
         }
     )